dh0072/NewlibMarkup2SphinxConverter/README.md

 # NewlibMarkup2SphinxConverter
 This repo contains code for NewlibMarkup2SphinxConverter.

+## Introduction

-Introduction: RTEMS uses the Newlib C Library for a significant portion of its POSIX support.
+RTEMS uses the Newlib C Library for a significant portion of its POSIX support.
 Currently, the RTEMS POSIX Users Guide will not provide documentation for a method not based on Newlib's.
 Therefore, this project aims to automatically convert Newlib markup to Sphinx output and integrate with POSIX users guide.

+## Usage

 ```
 usage: gen_rst_from_makedoc.py [-h] [-c C_FILE_PATH] [-r RST_FILE_PATH]